MarkJamesHoward/mimic-css/README.md

 # mimic-css

-**mimic-css** is a design system that allows you use standard CSS styles within the class attribute ALONG with Media Queries and modifiers.
+**mimic-css** is a design system that allows you use standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.

-So we can write standard CSS such as `display:flex` and apply a media query inline within the class e.g.
+So you are enabled to write standard CSS such as `display:flex` and apply a media query inline within the class e.g.

 ```html
 <div class="large?display:flex">Some Text</div>
 ```

-Which will result in the below class being generated for us and ensuring that the flex container is only applied when the screen size is greater than 1280px wide
+Which will result in the below class being generated for you and ensuring that the flex container is only applied when the screen size is greater than 1280px wide

 ```css
 @media (min-width: 1280px) {